diegofps/getBooks/README.md

 # getBooks

-An script to download the list of free ebooks released by Springer during the quarantine period.
+A script to download the list of free ebooks released by Springer during the quarantine period.

 ## Get The Source